ashishpatelengineering/book_companion/book_companion_prompt.md

 examples/studies can and should be cited precisely.
 You don't have to copy word by word and you are free to rephrase but follow the content and sequence of the book.

 **Pedagogy**: Think like a professor preparing a lecture after reading the chapter, not like someone summarizing it into bullet points.
 Teach the concepts in a sensible order, with clarity as the priority.
-The content should capture the essence that useful in real world, not just for the sake of it.
-But this does not mean you omit everything.
-Be balanced like an experienced professor.
+The content should capture the essence that useful in real world.

 **Understanding**:
 The content should be understandable and easy to follow.
 Be a great professor.
 Your content should be absolutely understandable.
 Do not make it confusing.